 After completing my degree in Photojournalism, I found some decent work in New York City.
 But unfortunately, the job was more technical than creative.
 I missed the days of being an editor.
 That’s why I started this website.
 I wanted to build something greater.
 It’s hard to do that from within a bureaucracy.
 Here, I can set the goals, the rules and the pace.

-That’s brings this story up to today.
+That’s brings this story up to the present day.
 It’s an excellent time to be a publisher.
 With millions of phones in the pockets and purses of people from all around the globe, I don’t have to lug around boxes of books or bundles of newspapers.
-Distribution is easier.
+Distribution is way easier.
 I can focus on what matters — creating entertaining and informative content.
 Technology has made publishing quicker and more affordable.
 Photics.com helps makes that possible.
 This site is the catalysis.
-Without this site, I doubt that I’d be publishing ebooks or creating mobile games.
+Without this site, I doubt that I’d be publishing ebooks, developing apps or creating mobile games.

-This site also has lots of reviews, tutorials and feature articles.
-From the perils of perils of game development, to reviews the latest games and gadgets, I like to write about technology.
-I like to share knowledge.
-With content stretching back to the late 90′s, I’ve decided to keep this website as a blog.
-I like the archive format.
+This website also hosts reviews, tutorials and feature articles.
+From the perils of game development, to reviews of the latest games and gadgets, I like to write about technology and to share knowledge.
+With content stretching back to the late 90’s, I’ve decided to keep this website as a blog.
+I like the archival format.
 With a glance into the past, I can see my accomplishments, what’s changed and I what I’ve learned.

 Is Photics a hobby or is it a business?
 It’s both!
 If you do what you love, it doesn’t feel like work.